Lincoln Mark VIII Air Suspension Parts and what They Do

 First of all, the 1993-1998 Lincoln Mark VIII air suspension parts are all interchangeable, regardless of what Ford shows in their catalogs.
-Just like other Lincolns, the air suspension module(brain) on the Mark VIII will test everything real quick when the ignition is switched to the on position.
-If it sees something it can't deal with(something out of range), it will turn the check suspension message on and shut down the system.
-NOTE: While the check suspension message is on, the system WILL NOT make any adjustments(up or down).
+Just like other Lincolns, the air suspension module(brain) on the Lincoln Mark VIII will test everything when the ignition is switched to the on position.
+If it sees something out of range or missing, it will turn the check suspension message on and shut down the system.
+NOTE: While the check suspension message is on, the system WILL NOT make any adjustments......up or down.

 It will make a lowering adjustment by opening the vent solenoid in the compressor as well as whatever solenoid on whatever corner or corners it needs to make the adjustment to and allow air to flow out of the Lincoln Mark VIII airbag, through the lines, through the dryer and finally through the vent solenoid on the Mark VIII air suspension compressor.
 When the desired ride height is reached, all the solenoid(s) will close.

 NOTE: The Mark VIII has what is known as a 3 channel system.
 This means it only has 3 sensors.
 One in the left front, one in the right front and one in the rear.
-It can adjust the front individually, but because it only has 1 sensor in the rear, it adjusts the rear as an average.
+It can adjust the front individually, but because it only has 1 sensor in the rear, it adjusts the rear as an average or as a pair.

-When the ignition is first turned on or after the vehicle drops below approx. 40 mph, it will raise itself to city height....which is good for clearing potholes, manhole covers & such that is frequently encountered at lower speeds.
+When the ignition is first turned on or after the vehicle drops below approx. 40 mph, it will raise itself to what we call city height.
+City height is good for clearing potholes, manhole covers and such that is frequently encountered at lower speeds.

 When the vehicle is parked, ignition off and door(s) are opened then closed, the vehicle will vent once again to curb height.

 The air line is held in the solenoids by way of a collet.
-The air line can be disconnected from the solenoid by pushing in on the orange plastic ring and pull out on the line using your other hand.
+The air line can be disconnected from the solenoid by pushing in on the orange plastic ring with one hand and pull out on the line using your other hand.

-If the module determines the front or rear of the car should be raised, the air compressor will come on, the solenoids will be opened up and air is allowed from the air suspension compressor and dryer, through the air lines and into whichever airbag until the desired height has been reached.
+If the module determines the front or rear of the car should be raised, the air compressor will come on, the solenoids will be opened up and air is allowed from the air suspension compressor and dryer, through the air lines and into whichever Lincoln Mark VIII Airbag until the desired height has been reached.
 When this height has been reached, the solenoids will close and the compressor will shut off.

 The module is programmed to only try to raise the vehicle for up to 90 seconds.
 If the vehicle has not reached the desired height in this timeframe, the module will time out.
 Which means it will turn on the check suspension message and shut down the system.
 The vehicle will not try to make any adjustments until after the ignition has been turned off, then back on again.
 Once the ignition is turned back on, it will then try again for 90 seconds.